Transfer Student Admission Procedures

 Students desiring to transfer from another post-secondary institution follow the admission procedure described above.
 In addition, official transcripts must be sent directly to MVNU from all higher education institutions attended.
 These requirements also apply to new students entering the University with dual enrollment options program credit.
 Academic standing is determined from these transcripts, subject to the following conditions:

-- Participation in a new student orientation session during the summer is recommended for students entering in the fall semester.
+- Participation in a new student orientation session during the summer is required for students entering in the fall semester.

 - Students on academic or disciplinary probation or dismissal from another institution must contact the Admissions Office to determine the necessary steps for consideration for admission to MVNU.
 The Admissions Committee reviews these requests and makes the final decisions.

 - Students who seek admission after attending another post-secondary institution and withdrawing from their classes will be reviewed by the Admission Committee.
 In these cases, two letters of recommendation must be submitted (one academic reference from the institution from which they withdrew, along with a character reference) as well as a personal statement that specifically describes the reason for withdrawing from classes.